 Throughout the years I fondly remembered this book and wished I could get my hands on it.
 Only two years ago did I realize that I could probably find it on the internet.
 And surely enough, several used copies were available on Amazon.
 So I baked that bread again, only to find out to my dismay that my children were not crazy about it.
 But it didn’t matter.
 Just the smell brought me back to my childhood and that was good enough for me.

 So, that is where it all started for me and today I’d love to share that recipe with you!

-I decided to make my own small modifications, such as adding 1 cup of whole wheat flour instead of 6 1/2 cups of white flour (much to my children’s dismay).
+I decided to make my own small modifications, such as swapping out some whole wheat flour for the white flour.
+I used 1 cup of whole wheat flour and 5 1/2 1/2 cups of white flour (much to my children’s dismay).

 As you can see, I chose to make 2 larger loaves instead of 3.